AntonioND/palib-archive/vctemplate/overrides/ReadMe.txt

 - When you want to run your project, press F5 to launch the .nds file.
 You must associate .nds files with an emulator for this to work!
 A good one is no$gba, which you can find at c:\devkitPro\PAlib\emulators\no$gba.
     If you haven't compiled your project yet and press F5 it will automatically build it before running it.
+- If you're using libfilesystem and your program doesn't work in your card use HomebrewMenu by devkitPro (go to devkitPro.org/hbmenu).

 ======================================
 | Preparing your program for release |